-- they will not be allowed to ask any questions once the test has started; - the small box to the right of each answer box is for the marker's use only. - 4.
-Start the tape instructions will be given to the pupils.
-The tape will indicate, with a bleep, where you should stop and answer any questions. - 5.
-When the bleep is heard, stop the tape and answer any questions that the pupils may have, to ensure that the instructions are clearly understood. - 6.
-Start the tape the pupils will be asked a practice question.
-After a five-second pause for the pupils to answer, a bleep will sound indicating that you should stop the tape again, to answer any questions. - 7.
-Stop the tape when the bleep is heard ensure that the pupils have correctly placed their answers to the practice question on the answer sheet and ensure that pupils are aware of the information provided in, above or beside the answer box, for some questions.
-When they are ready to begin the test, tell the pupils that you will not be able to stop the tape again, or answer any further questions, once the tape has restarted. - 8.
-Start the tape the test will begin.
-At the end of the test, the pupils will be told to put down their pens or pencils and you should switch off the tape and collect the answer sheets.
+- the small box to the right of each answer box is for the marker's use only. - 4.
+Start the tape or CD instructions will be given to the pupils.
+The tape or CD will indicate, with a bleep, where you should stop and answer any questions. - 5.
+When the bleep is heard, stop the tape or pause the CD and answer any questions that the pupils may have, to ensure that the instructions are clearly understood. - 6.
+Start the tape or CD the pupils will be asked a practice question.
+After a five-second pause for the pupils to answer, a bleep will sound indicating that you should stop the tape or pause the CD again, to answer any questions. - 7.
+Stop the tape or pause the CD when the bleep is heard ensure that the pupils have correctly placed their answers to the practice question on the answer sheet and ensure that pupils are aware of the information provided in, above or beside the answer box, for some questions.
+When they are ready to begin the test, tell the pupils that you will not be able to stop the tape or pause the CD again, or answer any further questions, once the tape or CD has restarted. - 8.
+Start the tape or CD the test will begin.
+At the end of the test, the pupils will be told to put down their pens or pencils and you should switch off the tape or CD and collect the answer sheets.

-The following transcript is the introduction to the test which is included at the beginning of the tape, before the questions.
+The following transcript is the introduction to the test which is included at the beginning of the tape or CD, before the questions.

 Listen carefully to the instructions I am going to give you.
-When I have finished, your teacher will stop the tape and will answer any questions.
+When I have finished, your teacher will stop the tape or pause the CD and will answer any questions.
 However, you will not be able to ask any questions once the test has begun.